hgrc - configuration files for Mercurial

 Format of the progress bar.

-Valid entries for the format field are topic, bar,
+Valid entries for the format field are topic,

-number, unit, estimate, speed, and
+bar, number, unit, estimate, speed,

 (default: topic bar number estimate)